 Volunteers who started work on clearance of some of the scrub from the site on Saturday 27th February 2016.

 Picture are :-(left to right) Jason Falk, Graham Castle, Tom Mycock, Alastair Foster .

 Working Group Members

 take a break from clearance work

-During a guided tour on 8th July Bill Fraser and Gareth Martin were able to show how sands had been deposited in tropical river deltas over 300million years ago to form rocks that are now known as "Rough Rock Flags".
+During guided tours in July & November 2016 Bill Fraser and Gareth Martin were able to show how sands had been deposited in tropical river deltas over 300million years ago to form rocks that are now known as "Rough Rock Flags".
 A short walk up Church Hill revealed evidence of a non conformity in the strata, an outcrop of magnesian limestone, and fossils of primitive life forms called " Stromatolites".